ManishCP/HostelDirectory/README.md

 - **Student List View:** Added a ListBox for displaying the list of students, with a template showing the student's name, room number, age, and a remove button.
 Used a ViewModel for binding and implemented a command for removing students, ensuring that predefined students cannot be deleted.

 - **Messenger (Publish/Subscribe):** Used Messenger for exchanging messages between ViewModels, particularly for deleting students.
-Implemented as a singleton with methods for registering/receiving messages and sending messages.
+The Messenger class from the MVVM Light Toolkit is used to facilitate communication between different view models.
+This class is implemented as a singleton to ensure a single instance is used throughout the application.
+The Messenger allows view models to send and receive messages without needing direct references to each other, adhering to the principles of loose coupling.

 - **Add Student Command:** Implemented a command for adding new students, with a button in the view for user interaction.